react-bootstrap-table/react-bootstrap-table2/packages/react-bootstrap-table2-filter/README.md

 > **Notes:** date filter accept a Javascript Date object in your raw data.

-Date filter is same as other filter, you can custom the number filter via `dateFilter` factory function:
+Date filter is same as other filter, you can custom the date filter via `dateFilter` factory function:

 ```js
 import filterFactory, { selectFilter, Comparator } from 'react-bootstrap-table2-filter';